 If you are not sure whether you should register in Class 15, you might also consider the following “coordinated” classes: Class 28 - Games and Sporting Goods, Class 35 - Advertising and Business Services, Class 41 - Education and Entertainment Services, and Class 42 - Science and Technology Services.

 Your registrations are restricted to those classes that encompass the goods or services you are already offering (as shown by the specimens you submit) or that you plan to offer (if you are registering on an intent-to-use basis).
-You may also need information about the class number in order to narrow a search of the USPTO’s trademark database.
+You may also need information about the class number in order to narrow a search of the PTO's trademark database.